landonepps/AutoCopper/README.md

-# AutoCopper
+# autocopper

-A Supreme bot.
+A browser extension to cop Supreme.

 ## Installation